 What’s in a coconut

-There is a rich history of coconut being used in preparing Hawaiian kava.
+There is a rich history of coconut milk in kava, especially in Hawaiian kava.
 While the reasons remain unclear, two types of coconuts were used: the Niu lelo (yellow coconut) and the Niu Hiwa (black coconut).
 The main difference between these is that Niu was used for ceremonies, medicine, and cooking, whereas Niu lelo was used for many other things but not ceremonies.
 This led King Kamehameha to use yellow coconut to prepare for the men in the village and black coconut was used for the gods.
 There are thoughts that the ‘olena was added for its cleansing properties and that some types of sugar cane, like the pi`ihouna cane were red in color, symbolically representing the high status of the chief.

 The value of coconut in kava

-A newer argument for using coconut and coconut milk in kava is that it adds nutritional value and enhances the effects.
+A newer argument for using coconut milk in kava is that it adds nutritional value and enhances the effects.
 Coconut milk is linked to several health benefits, including improving cholesterol levels, positively affecting metabolism and weight, and having antioxidant and anti-inflammatory qualities that may protect your cells from damage and from getting sick.
 It is also loaded with healthy fats (medium-chain fatty acids) associated with improving cognitive function.

 The fats in coconut milk are also known to enhance kava’s effects, making them stronger and potentially lasting longer.
 While there is no research on this yet, a lot of historical data suggests this is true.
 Kavalactones, the active ingredients in kava, are fat soluble.
 This means they easily dissolve into fats, enhancing the extraction of kavalactones from the kava and giving you a stronger effect.
 However, this has to be done correctly, and it is good to ensure you are prepared for a stronger experience before trying it.